emmahobday/project-3/README.md

   .get(secureRoute, restaurantController.emailRestaurantInfo)
 ```

-I'll explain how we used `secureRoute` in the User Authentication section - as this feature is only available to logged in users.

 We used MailJet to create and send the email.
 We created an account to get the necessary API keys and stored them in the `.env` file.
 The user's email is retrieved from their user profile using ``"Email": `${currentUser.email}`,
                   "Name": `${currentUser.username}`
                 }``